missionpinball/mpf-docs/config/dmds.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **NO**  |
 +----------------------------------------------------------------------------+---------+

-The ``physical_dmds:`` section of your config is where you configure the settings for a physical DMD (dot matrix display).
+The ``dmds:`` section of your config is where you configure the settings for physical DMDs (dot matrix displays).
 You only need this section if you have a physical monochrome DMD connected to a 14-pin header on a hardware controller.
-If you have an RGB DMD, configure that in the :doc:`physical_rgb_dmds` section.
+If you have an RGB DMD, configure that in the :doc:`rgb_dmds` section.

-If you want to show a virtual DMD in an on-screen window, you configure that as a DMD widget, not here.
+If you want to show a virtual DMD in an on-screen window, you configure that as a display widget with a dot filter.
+That does not involve this ``dmds:`` section.

 Note that there are no *height* and *width* settings here.
 The pixel size of your DMD is determined by the size of the ``source:`` display which drives the content for this DMD.

 .. code-block:: yaml

     displays:
       dmd:
         width: 128
         height: 32

- physical_rgb_dmds:
+    dmds:
-   smartmatrix:  # name of this DMD which can be whatever you want
+      my_dmd:  # name of this DMD which can be whatever you want
         brightness: .5
         fps: 25
         gamma: 2.5

-Note that this section is called ``physical_dmds:`` (plural).
+Note that this section is called ``dmds:`` (plural).
 Just like "switches" and "coils" and most everything else in MPF, this is a section that contains all your DMDs.
-Now since this is a DMD, you probably only have one, (though MPF can support as many as you want), but it's important to note that you add a ``physical_dmds:`` section to your config, then under that you add an entry for a specific DMD (which can be whatever you want), and then you enter one or more of the following settings:
+Now since this is a DMD, you probably only have one, (though MPF can support as many as you want), but it's important to note that you add a ``dmds:`` section to your config, then under that you add an entry for a specific DMD (which can be whatever you want), and then you enter one or more of the following settings: